asce0/Python_Task_for_Trufla/README.md

 ### Run

-Go to the Code folder
+Go to the trufla_parser folder

-                   cd Code
+                   cd trufla_parser

 Run the files